squidypal/HBMF--Hard-Bullet-modding-framework-/README.md

 # AUDIO

-To use the menu in your project, please make sure you add: using AudioImporter;
+To use the importer in your project, please make sure you add: using AudioImporter;

 At the top of your file.

+You can only use .wav and .ogg files.

 ### Example:
 ```cs